villesci/quantmarineecolab.github.io/teaching/index.md

 {% include section.html %}

-I currently teach two courses at UNH (materials and website are in the works!):
+I currently teach several courses at UNH (materials and website are in the works!):

 ## Data Science with R for the Life Sciences (BIOL 706/806)